Skip to main content

 2. Complete an undergraduate degree

-5. Commence your chosen pathway to be eligible for general registration
+5. Commence your chosen pathway to become eligible for general registration

 In June 2022, the 4+2 pathway was removed which leaves the higher degree pathway and the 5+1 pathway as the two options that lead to general registration as a psychologist in Australia.